-HRSA CoP-RCORP is funded by the HRSA Rural Communities Opioid Response Program-Implementation: HRSA-19-082, CFDA: 93.912 grants GA1RH33529 and GA1RH33529.
+HRSA CoP-RCORP is funded by the HRSA Rural Communities Opioid Response Program- Mental and Behavioral Health: G2846290.

-The Fairfield County Opiate Task Force acknowledges the time and efforts that consortium members and other stakeholders contributed to the development of this local sustainability plan.
+The P.A.R.T.
+Coalition acknowledges the time and efforts that consortium members and other stakeholders contributed to the development of this local sustainability plan.

-As the convening leads for the CoP-RCORP master consortium, Ohio University's Voinovich School of Leadership and Public Affairs (OU-VS) and the Pacific Institute for Research and Evaluation (PIRE) braid their funding through a shared services approach and work collaboratively with project directors and staff from the local CoP-RCORP backbone organizations to provide leadership, training, capacity building, technical assistance and evaluation services, and management oversight for project activities.
-This local sustainability plan represents the shared work of the Fairfield County Opiate Task Force (local consortium), the Fairfield County Alcohol, Drug Addiction and Mental Health Board (backbone organization), and the CoP-RCORP Training, Technical Assistance, and Evaluation Team (OU-VS and PIRE).
+As the convening leads for the CoP-RCORP master consortium, the Pacific Institute for Research and Evaluation (PIRE) and Ohio University's Voinovich School of Leadership and Public Affairs (OU-VS) braid their funding through a shared services approach and work collaboratively with project directors and staff from the local CoP-RCORP backbone organizations to provide leadership, training, capacity building, technical assistance and evaluation services, and management oversight for project activities.
+This local sustainability plan represents the shared work of the Prevention Advocacy Recovery Treatment (PART) Coalition (local consortium), the Fairfield County ADAMH Board (backbone organization), and the CoP-RCORP Training, Technical Assistance, and Evaluation Team (OU-VS and PIRE).